 Multiple lenders.
 If more than one person lends money secured by property and one lender forecloses or otherwise acquires an interest in the property and the sale or other acquisition terminates, reduces, or otherwise impairs the other lenders' security interests in the property, the other lenders must file Form 1099-A for each of their loans.
-For example, if a first trust holder forecloses on a building, and the second trust holder must file Form 1099-A for the second trust second trust holder must file Form 1099-A for the second trust proceeds of the foreclosure sale.
+For example, if a first trust holder forecloses on a building, and the second trust holder knows or has reason to know of such foreclosure, the second trust holder must file Form 1099-A for the second trust even though no part of the second trust was satisfied by the proceeds of the foreclosure sale.